SyGoing/LFFD-OpenVINO/README.md

   * Next,in this path , by doing "python symbol_10_320_20L_5scales_v2.py	",generate the symbol.json. symbol_10_560_25L_8scales_v1.py do the same thing .

  ## Inference time on CPU i7 7700
-  The time is average time.
- set the mode CPU.
+  The time is average time with 100 loops. set the mode CPU.
 When setting it GPU, it uses the intel graphic gpu

 * v2